lo-maxwell/react-virtual-garden/blog.md

   * Stores a record of how many times items/buttons were interacted with by a user
   * Building history, historylist, tests
   * ItemHistory and ActionHistory
-  * ActionHistory still needs test cases
+  * Finished test cases for ActionHistory and ActionHistoryList

 ### UI Changes